 This website has a rich history.
 With over 43 million royalty images and a really easy setup system, Bigstock lets a contributor earn up to 30% of the sale price.
 A contributor can earn $0.25-0.5 on each image download.

-You get freedom of choice when it comes to the payment method – Paypal, bank check, etc. – and you’re free to upload as many photos as you like.
+You get the freedom of choice when it comes to the payment method – Paypal, bank check, etc. – and you’re free to upload as many photos as you like.

-Surfing the blogs of Kate McCulley and Daniel James (from Dan Flying Solo) and reading about how they gave up full-time jobs to start travelling and ended up living a life of luxury, earning a fortune writing about their adventures is guaranteed to be either a highway to hell or a stairway to heaven.
+Surfing some of the biggest blogs out there, for example those of Kate McCulley and Daniel James (from Dan Flying Solo), and reading about how they gave up full-time jobs to start traveling and ended up living a life of luxury, earning a fortune writing about their adventures is guaranteed to be either a highway to hell or a stairway to heaven.
 Either way, before shouting out to the world that “blogging is the easiest thing on earth” and “anyone can do it” I suggest you think twice.
-In reality, blogging is a full-time job and requires dedication, patience, creativity, commitment, and more.
-The sad reality is that there are lots of issues that bloggers face and those cause most of the beginning bloggers to fail.
-But, it’s true enough that whenever there’s a problem, there is also the solution!
-So, let’s identify the 10 major hardships for bloggers and talk about the solutions.
-1. Not having a…
+In reality, blogging is a full-time job and requires dedication, patience, creativity, commitment, marketing skills, and so much more.
+The sad reality is that there are lots of problems bloggers face and they cause most of the beginning bloggers to fail.
+Especially it is a drag to browse already popular blogs and see the whole range of skills and talents on display:…

 If we start a debate about what photography is, we’ll most likely come to nothing.
 The artists will say it’s a form of art.
 The activists will claim it’s a means of protest.
 Your mom will probably assure you it’s all about keeping memories alive.
 Ed Sheeran will basically agree with her.
 Businessmen will state it’s a way to advertise their products, and finally some photographers will tell you it’s a business!
 I’m not trying to take sides here but one thing’s for sure: If you’re a photographer, it’s your job and whatever you call it, you need to make money with it.
 And, in order to do that, you absolutely need a photography website.
 It’s not just because it’s cool and all your competitors have one.
 Let’s go into more detail and discuss all 10 reasons why having a website is a must for you: 1.
 Having your own…